twistresources/docker-mysql-phpmyadmin/README.md

     $ db/dbadmin

-__Note__: After the first login you will need to use the web interface to create a database with the name you specified for the `DB_NAME` config variable.

 If you wish to log into the MySQL container, you can use the following command.
-This and the other commands below use the default password 'admin'.
-If you will be using the database a lot it's a good idea to set up SSH keys for password-less login.

     $ db/dbssh